 When: January 30

 We saw a lunar occultation in December when the moon eclipsed Mars.
-That will happen once more in January.
-As the night proceeds, the moon will move towards Mars, covering it up for a while.
-The occultation will be visible in the southern US, as well as throughout Mexico and Central America.
-(In the Sky has a map of exactly where you can see this.)
-If you're in the US, but outside the area where the occultation is visible, you’ll see the moon and Mars come together in a close pairing.
+That happened once more in January.
+As the night proceeded, the moon moved towards Mars, covering it up for a while.
+The occultation was visible in the southern US, as well as throughout Mexico and Central America.

 Peak: April 22-23

-This is the first good opportunity to see a meteor shower in 2023.
-Bill Cooke of NASA's Meteoroid Environment Center tells Thrillist we will have "excellent conditions" for the Lyrids on the night of April 22 into the morning of April 23.
-The shower lands "right around the new moon" providing nearly perfect conditions for the display.
-Though, the Lyrids will still only show about 10 meteors per hour.
+This was the first good opportunity to see a meteor shower in 2023.
+Cooke predicted "excellent conditions" for the Lyrids on the night of April 22 into the morning of April 23.
+The shower landed "right around the new moon" providing nearly perfect conditions for the display.
+Though, the Lyrids still only showed about 10 meteors per hour.

 Peak: May 5-6

-The display that rains down from the debris of Comet Halley will have an outburst this year.
+The display that rains down from the debris of Comet Halley had an outburst this year.
 When a shower has an outburst, the meteor rates explode.
 Though, hold your excitement for the moment.
-"We expect rates to double or triple," Cooke says.
 The Eta Aquariids normally have 30-40 meteors per hour under perfect conditions.
-This year, that rate will be up 100 per hour.
-However, the fast-moving meteors will arrive near a full moon, which will significantly reduce the number of meteors that are actually visible.
-Cooke says that the Eta Aquariids will have a "fair number of fireballs" which will be visible despite the interference from the moon.
-Cooke says it will still be worth a look.
+This year, that rate was up 100 per hour.
+However, the fast-moving meteors arrived near a full moon, which significantly reduced the number of meteors that were actually visible.
+It was still worth a look.

 Two Planets, the Moon, and the Solstice